SpikyClip/SpikyClip/README.md

 ## 👨🏾‍💻 About me
 I am a **masters graduate in Biotechnology and Bioinformatics** from **La Trobe University**.
-Before studying at La Trobe, I completed my **Bachelor of Agriculture** at the **University of Melbourne** as a William Allen Stewart Scholar.
+Before studying at La Trobe, I completed my **Bachelor of Agriculture** at the **University of Melbourne**.
 My honours thesis research focused on the **impacts of soil pH on the disease severity of soilborne pathogens of field tomatoes**, and the experience gave me a strong foundation in statistics and experimental design.

 I am a self-taught programmer who developed his passion for coding through [Rosalind](https://rosalind.info/users/SpikyClip/) bioinformatics problems, and